< Back

 The goal of the guidance when it was issued was to allow readers of the financial statements to be able to ascertain how much the organization will have available for distribution to investors after liquidating its assets and settling outstanding obligations.

-Who is required to use it and when?
+Who is required to use the liquidation basis of accounting and when?

 The liquidation basis of accounting is applicable to both public and nonpublic entities.
 The only types of entities that are NOT required to follow this guidance, should it apply, are investment companies regulated under the Investment Company Act of 1940.
 These types of entities are out of scope because they cannot legally change the way they measure their net asset values.
 All other types of investment companies are subject to this standard.